What Is Endometriosis?

 • 4.Revised ASRM classification: stages I (minimal), II (mild), III (moderate), IV (severe)

-• 5.The anatomic stage does not correlate with the intensity of pain
+• 5.Anatomic stage does not correlate with pain intensity

 6-10%